How to Choose the Right Swivel Bar Stool

 The first thing people notice about a bar stool is its style.
 Choose bar stool materials that enhance the appearance of your space and appeals to your decorating taste.
 This includes the colors, upholstery, frame material and overall look and feel.
 Choose colors that complement your decor or accentuate it, from eye-popping to pastel shades.
 If you have clean, sophisticated room decor, then swanky, modern bar stools with minimalist design and a brushed metal frame may be your first choice.
 If you’re decorating a bachelor pad, then swivel bar stools that exude a pub-like feel may be appropriate, such as those with a dark brown frame and leather seats.
 For a retro-inspired space, choose stylish, brightly colored swivel bar stools with eye-catching vinyl or leather seats.
 If you like two or more different types of bar stools, try a mix-and-match arrangement for a distinct ambiance.

 Find a Good Fit

-Determine how much space the bar stool will take up, how much room you have and how many stools you can fit in that space comfortably.
+Determine how much space the swivel bar stool will take up, how much room you have, and how many stools you can fit in that space comfortably.
 If you’re buying a pair, then ensure that there is enough space between them when you position them at your bar.
-Ideally, there should be at least 6 inches of space between bar stools.
+Ideally, there should be at least 6 inches of space between swivel bar stools.
 If you have a tighter area, choose compact stools without arm rests.
-If you have a larger area, choose bar stools that match the appropriate scale.
+If you have a larger area, choose swivel bar stools that match the appropriate scale.